cmartin60/BED-Module2-Assignment/README.md

 ## Project Overview

 This is a small Node.js + TypeScript API for managing branches and employees.
-It's for learning and demo purposes.
+It's built for learning and class demos.

-- Base path: `/api/v1`
+What it does
+- Lets you list, create, update and delete employees and branches.
-- Data: Firestore (firebase-admin)
+- Uses Firestore (via firebase-admin) as the datastore.
+- Has OpenAPI docs (Swagger) generated from JSDoc comments.

+Features
+- Node.js + TypeScript
+- Express
+- firebase-admin (Firestore)
-- Validation: Joi
+- Joi for validation
-- Docs: Swagger (OpenAPI)
+- swagger-jsdoc + swagger-ui-express for docs
--Security: Helmet and CORS
+- Helmet and CORS for basic security

-## Quick setup
+Quick setup
 1. Clone the repo and install:

 ```bash